Average Weather at Nuremberg Airport Germany

 The darker period of the year lasts for 3.6 months, from October 27 to February 16, with an average daily incident shortwave energy per square meter below 2.0 kWh.
 The darkest day of the year is December 24, with an average of 0.8 kWh.

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Nuremberg Airport are 49.496 deg latitude, 11.076 deg longitude, and 1,037 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Nuremberg Airport are 49.496 deg latitude, 11.076 deg longitude, and 1,037 ft elevation.

-The topography within 2 miles of Nuremberg Airport contains only modest variations in elevation, with a maximum elevation change of 184 feet, and an average elevation above sea level of 1,040 feet.
-Within 10 miles contains significant variations in elevation (768 feet).
-Within 50 miles contains large variations in elevation (2,772 feet).
+The topography within 2 miles of Nuremberg Airport contains only modest variations in elevation, with a maximum elevation change of 184 feet and an average elevation above sea level of 1,040 feet.
+Within 10 miles contains only modest variations in elevation (768 feet).
+Within 50 miles contains significant variations in elevation (2,772 feet).